greciacas/finding-books/README.md

 ### MVP

-- Allows users to search for a book by title or author
+- Allows users to search for a book by title, author or publisher

 ### POST MVP